 - 1 to 5 years in prison, and

 - maybe a fine of up to $10,000, and

 The Nevada crime of robbery (NRS 200.380)

-A Nevada robbery conviction carries the category B felony punishment of 2 to 15 years in prison.
-If a firearm or other deadly weapon is used in the commission of a Nevada crime, the judge may increase the sentence by up to 20 years as long as the enhancement doesn't exceed the underlying sentence.
+A Nevada robbery conviction carries the category B felony punishment of two to fifteen (2 - 15) years in prison.
+If a firearm or other deadly weapon is used in the commission of a Nevada crime, the judge may increase the sentence by up to 20 years as long as the enhancement does not exceed the underlying sentence.
 (NRS 193.165)

-The penalties for assault or battery vary widely depending on whether a deadly weapon is used, whether substantial bodily injury in Nevada occurred, and whether it was committed on a protected class (such as a cop).
+The penalties for battery vary widely depending on whether a deadly weapon is used, whether substantial bodily injury in Nevada occurred, and whether it was committed on a protected class (such as a police officer).

-On the low end, assault or battery may be a misdemeanor in Las Vegas carrying up to 6 months in jail and/or up to $1,000 in fines.
+On the low end, battery may be a misdemeanor in Las Vegas carrying up to six (6) months in jail and/or up to $1,000 in fines.
 On the high end, battery may be a category A felony in Nevada with a possible life sentence.